 You may also like Extinct Animals: 12 Species Everyone Believed Extinct, But Aren’t

 2. Sumatran Rhinoceros: 80 left

 Just like their name shows, most of these rhinos live in Sumatra.
 That island is one of the most biodiverse places in the world and is full of exotic animals.

 Sumatran rhinos prefer to live deep in the forest, as far away as possible from the humans that hunt them for their horns.

-And Sumatran rhinos are also fuzzy breeders in captivity.
-If females do not breed within a few years, they develop cysts and reproductive problems.
-And even when healthy they do not reproduce in captivity.
+And Sumatran rhinos are fuzzy breeders in captivity.
+Furthermore, if females do not breed within a few years, they develop cysts and reproductive problems.

 Out of the five species of rhinos, three are critically endangered.
 And only 26,000 rhinos roam the planet in total.

 1. Vaquita Porpoise: 10 left

 Now, in 2020, there are about 10 vaquitas left in the world, and their situation is pretty hopeless.